Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | A | curry |
 |B | sushi |

+#### Analysis of Last Item Purchased Before Becoming a Member

+1. **Pre-Membership Purchases**:

+   - Customer A's last purchases before becoming a member were "sushi" and "curry," indicating their menu preferences just before joining the loyalty program.
+   - Customer B's final purchase before membership was also "sushi," suggesting their menu choice before becoming a member.

 ### 8. What is the total items and amount spent for each member before they became a member?

 ```sql